uboslinux/ubos-docs/sphinx/users/installation/beagleboneblack.rst

    * :doc:`/users/writing-image/linux`

 #.
 On first boot, it is recommended you have a monitor and keyboard connected to your
-   Raspberry Pi.
+   Beagle Bone Black.
 If this is impractical, create a :doc:`UBOS staff <../shepherd-staff>` so you can securely log in over the network without the need for monitor or keyboard.

 #.
 Remove the micro-SD card and insert it into your Beagle Bone Black.
 If you created a UBOS staff,